 It’s easy to forget to clean crates and carriers, especially if you don’t use them often, but doing so is really important as they can house loads of germs and bacteria.
 Using a pet-safe all-purpose cleaner, scrub both inside and outside the crate, making sure to address all nooks and crannies.
 If your crate/carrier includes a removable liner, remove and thoroughly clean that as well.

 It’s time to ditch the toxic pesticides already.
 Traditional pesticides and repellents— whether for yourself, your pets, home or yard—contain unbelievably dangerous chemicals.
 Worse yet, these chemicals almost always end up somewhere other than their intended destination, such as on flooring, kitchen countertops, and inside your pets’ and family’s bloodstreams.
-When going non-toxic with your pest control, you’ll need to do it for both indoor and outdoor pesticides to prevent chemical exposure.
+When going non-toxic with your pest control, you’ll need to do it for both indoor and outdoor pesticides like PCO Choice to prevent chemical exposure.
 The same goes for personal bug-repellents: When camping or hiking with your pup, switch out chemical-based sprays for naturally sourced, pet-safe alternatives.